MagnaDev/jobs/index.md

 ---
 layout: home
 ---
+# Who are we?
+We are a small, agile team, responsible for the specification, development, installation, commissioning and testing of a multi-million pound automated warehouse.

+# Where are we?
-We are looking to increase our team with the introduction of a technical trainee / trainee programmer at our Distribution Centre based in Milton Keynes.
+We are based at John Lewis Magna Park on the outskirts of Milton Keynes.

-John Lewis Magna Park is one of the largest distribution centres in Europe and the cornerstone of how John Lewis gets both products into stores and directly to customers.
+John Lewis Magna Park is one of the largest distribution centres in Europe and is the cornerstone of how John Lewis gets products both to stores and directly to customers.

+# What are we looking for?
+We are looking to grow our team with the introduction of a technical trainee.

-If you have an interest in IT, would like to work in the fast paced and constantly changing world of modern retail distribution and would like to play a part in making it better, then this may be the opportunity for you.
+If you have an interest in IT and would like to contribute to the fast paced and constantly changing world of modern retail distribution then this may be the opportunity for you.

-You will be part of a small and agile team who are responsible for the specification, development, installation, commissioning, testing and operational development of a mutli-million pound automated warehouse.

-Interested in working in Magna Labs?
-Ping over your CV and a couple of sentences on why you would like a shot to <jobs@magnapark-jlp.io>.
+Ping over your CV and a couple of sentences on why you'd like a shot to
+<jobs@magnapark-jlp.io>.
+We look forward to hearing from you!